PascualDaniel/Shader-Learning/README.md

-# Project Title
+# Shader Learning

 This is a Unity project that includes various assets and scenes made for learning shaders.

 ## Getting Started